hackingmaterials/rocketsled/README.md

 `persistent_z='/path/to/my_persistent_z.p`

-`OptTask` will automatically read from this file on each iteration and will not recalculate `z`.
+`OptTask` will automatically create and read from this file on each iteration and will not recalculate `z`.

 ### Control predictor performance